verilator/verilator/docs/internals.rst

 Because general constrained randomization is a co-NP-hard problem, not all cases are implemented in Verilator, and an external specialized SMT solver is used for any non-obvious ones.

 The ``randomize()`` method spawns an SMT solver in a sub-process.
 Then the solver gets a setup query, then the definition of variables, then all the constraints (SMT assertions) about the variables.
 Since the solver has no information about the class' PRNG state, if the problem is satisfiable, the solution space is further constrained by adding extra random constraints, and querying the values satisfying the problem statement.
-They are currently constructed as fixing a simple xor of randomly chosen bits of the variables being randomized.
+The constraint is currently constructed as fixing a simple xor of randomly chosen bits of the variables being randomized.

-There are several runtime classes used for handling the randomization defined in ``verilated_random.h`` and ``verilated_random.cpp``.
+The runtime classes used for handling the randomization are  defined in ``verilated_random.h`` and ``verilated_random.cpp``.